 Pitt alumni seem to appreciate living in Pittsburgh, and about one-half of grads actually choose to stay and find employment here after completing their coursework.
 Washington, DC is also a common destination for Pitt grads and offers the best pay with a median salary of $147K.
 Home to the lowest median salary for Pitt alumni is New York, N.Y., a popular place for former students despite its approximately $58K average paycheck.
 Nearby Philadelphia, Pa. is also a top pick for Pitt grads, as is Wexford, Pa.

-A Bachelor of Science in Chemistry earns Pitt students the most money after college (an average $147K per year).
+Pitt grads who hold a Bachelor of Science in Chemistry can expect to fare better than most fellow alumni, earning an average around $147K per year.
 The degree that warrants the lowest level of financial compensation is a Bachelor's Degree, Business Administration (approximately $52K on average annually).

-Former Panthers who have experience with Project Management can expect to make 31 percent more than other alumni ($80K on average).
-Project Management is a common skill among Pitt alumni — just under one-fifth of grads mention using it at work.
+Knowledge of Project Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 29 percent more than their former classmates' salaries ($80K).
+Project Management is a common skill among Pitt alumni — a little less than one-fifth of grads mention using it at work.
 Experience with Microsoft Office, Microsoft Excel, and Data Analysis is highly valued as well.

 Benefits and Perks

 As for time away from work, a little less than half of the former students are compensated for vacation days, but only one in four survey participants can take paid time off due to illness.
 Nearly all survey participants have medical plans, and most graduates have dental insurance.
 Nearly all respondents set aside retirement funds in an employer-sponsored 401(k).
 University of Pittsburgh alumni are also on the receiving end of life insurance, a casual working environment, tuition reimbursement, and flexible hours.